web-platform-tests/interop/2025/selection-process.md

 and the process repeats in the following meeting.

-Before the end of the December 19th meeting there's a final decision on any proposals whithout a clear resolution formal call for consensus on the set of selected focus areas.
+Before the end of the December 19th meeting there's a final decision on any proposals without a clear resolution, and formal call for consensus on the set of selected focus areas.

 ### Communication and Publication